lol-dungeonmaster/THaTWoIV-concept-art/docs/index.md

 south_2 = Image.open("docs/standard/scene_4.jpg")
 ```

 _Facing south at the entrance to Middle Vales from SE.Lindórinand.
 Greenwood Forest is opposite shore.
 Here is where Lindórinand becomes Eaves of Fangorn.
 By starlight you can hear songs of the Elves echoing over the far tree-line.
-Beyond the far tree-line the River Limlaith joins Great River._
+Their minstrels are said to gather for nightly contest along Sîr Limlaith._

 ![south_2](standard/scene_4.jpg)